 A new mouse facility in the Myodaiji area opened at the beginning of 2005.
 The facility provides research-supporting activities to researchers in the Myodaiji area.
 In March 2009, we expanded the facility which includes areas for breeding, behavioral tests and transgenic studies using various kinds of recombinant viruses.
-In 2012 (from January 1 to December 31) 9 mice were brought into the facility in the Myodaiji area, and 318 mice (including pups bred in the facility) were taken out.
+In 2013 (from January 1 to December 31) 612 mice (including pups bred in the facility) were taken out.